plone/documentation/adapt-and-extend/theming/resources.rst

 Default Plone bundles
 ^^^^^^^^^^^^^^^^^^^^^

-There are two main plone bundles by default: plone and plone-legacy.
+There are three main plone bundles by default: plone and plone-legacy.

 - plone bundle : is a compiled bundle with the main components required to run the toolbar and main mockup patterns with only the css needed by that elements

+- plone logged in bundle : is a compiled bundle that is only included for logged in users

 - plone legacy bundle : is a non compiled bundle that gets all the jsregistry and cssregistry that are loaded on the addons that are installed so they are minified